top of page

 The verb 'irk' has its origins in Middle English, where it was originally spelled as 'urken.'
 While the exact etymology of 'irk' is not entirely clear, it is thought to be related to Old Norse words like 'yrkja' and 'yrkr,' which mean 'to work' or 'labor' and 'weariness' or 'trouble,' respectively.
 Over time, the meaning of 'irk' evolved to convey the sense of being annoyed, irritated, or bothered by someone or something, suggesting that such feelings can be wearisome or troubling.
 The transformation from 'urken' to 'irk' in English reflects the linguistic shifts that occurred as the language evolved.
 Today, 'irk' continues to be used to describe the sensation of being vexed or irritated by someone or something.

-Quiz: Find the meaning of the verb irk:
+Find the correct meaning of the verb irk:

 Try Again!